ashikmeerankutty/owl-shoes-web-ui/README.md

-# OWL Retial Web
+# OWL Shoes Retial Web

-_OWL Retail Web_ is an application that demonstrates a website chat widget built for Flex Conversations.
+_OWL Shoes Retail Web_ is an application that demonstrates a website chat widget built for Flex Conversations.
 It uses Twilio's Conversations JS SDK, Twilio Paste Design library, the Flex WebChats endpoint, Twilio Functions and React.

 ---